METRO Magazine Logo

 Ad Loading...

-After successfully completing all of these tests and meeting other regulations set forth by local authorities, the buses can be deployed on the field with safety drivers.
+After completing all of these tests and meeting other regulations set forth by local authorities, the buses can be deployed on the field with safety drivers.

 The U.S. allowed for the construction of testing and development facilities in California, Nevada, and Arizona to help them establish a technological baseline.

-Israel is also a location that Imagry uses for testing due to the presence of an autonomous vehicle development center and progress made with the technology in buses.
+Israel is also a location Imagry uses for testing due to the presence of an autonomous vehicle development center and progress in autonomous bus technology; however, their requirements differ from those of the other locations, and both areas requested Imagry’s involvement.

 Ad Loading...